alfredxiao/jackplay/README.md

     and make it easier to tell which line is of what type, which bit of information is method name, which bit is about elapsed time and which bit is about input/output values.
 26. improve exception logging display in UI (esp. multiple line exception message)
 27. highlight matched search text in auto suggest list (ref: )
+28. handle exception if a method redefine fails